Adorable Close-up Snowman Painting

 Painting the Snowman

 Use white tempera paint to paint the snowman.
 The white is quite thick in the bottle and normally I would add water to thin out the paint to a good brushing consistency, but not here.
 You want the white paint to be thick enough to cover the blue paper.
 Once the snowman is painted white, bring out the colored tempera paint and paint the carrot nose, hat and scarf.
-Wait until the white paint dries before adding the eyes and mouth back in.
+Wait until the white paint dries before adding the eyes and mouth back in with the oil pastel.

 The best way to make perfect snowflakes is to use a Q-tip.
 Dip in paint and dot all over the paper (including the hat, scarf, etc.)